joniumGit/buildhat/docs/protocol.md

 ### ``list``

-Prints a list of all the information known about LPF2 devices connected to the HAT.
+Prints a list of all the information known about the LPF2 devices connected to the HAT.

 ### ``clear_faults``